SNodeC/snode.c/docs/logging/round-01-baseline-contract-report.md

 - `LOG`, `PLOG`, and `VLOG` macro behavior was not changed.
 - In JSON schema v1, `role` is optional, not mandatory.
 - Obsolete Round 01 branch wording was removed from the Round 01 documentation files.
-- PR #142 was not converted to actual GitHub draft state from this environment because `gh` is unavailable.
+- PR #142 is not confirmed as an actual GitHub draft PR from this environment.
+Draft conversion failed because the exact command `gh pr ready 142 --undo` could not run without the `gh` executable.